 - Are irrelevant

-The good news is that consumers don’t hate online advertising.
+The good news is that your audience doesn’t hate online advertising.
 What they do hate are ads that intrude, interrupt, annoy and insult their intelligence.
-And, some are also worried about where their data is going and what will be done with it once they click.
 Based on how people interact on social media, it’s rather obvious that a fair share don’t mind giving up a little personal information or privacy in exchange for an enhanced online experience.
 But everyone has their limits.

 Since ad blockers do exist and are used by so many, they’re not going away anytime soon.
 We as advertisers can only do our best to provide well developed and relevant ads so as not to be catalysts for more ad block software downloads.

-Here are 3 tactics you can use to get your messages through to your target audience without being shut down by an ad blocker:
+In addition to sharpening up your ad strategy, here are 3 tactics you can use to get your messages through to your target audience that avoid ad blockers and provide a great experience:

-- Sponsored content: Sponsored content is content that is written to be educational or entertaining and is then distributed by a publisher like Facebook, Twitter, LinkedIn and others.
-The author pays the publisher for this distribution so that their content is seen by a larger audience and receives more clicks, shares or “likes.”
+Sponsored content: Sponsored content is content that is produced to be educational or entertaining and is then distributed by a publisher like Facebook, Twitter, LinkedIn and others.
+Certainly, you’ve seen plenty in your personal news feeds!

-Sponsored content is created for the purpose of developing brand awareness.
+The purpose of sponsored content is to create brand awareness.
 It is not overtly designed to sell a product or service.
 Rather its purpose is to drive a favorable image of the brand for its effort in educating or entertaining the reader.
-The key here is frequency in order to increase brand recall and consideration when a decision is imminent.
+The key here is the frequency in order to increase brand recall and consideration when a decision is imminent.

 Now, even though ad blocking is becoming a rising concern, that does not mean you should stop running online ads.
 Not by a long shot.
 The tactics mentioned above should be add-ons to your overall online advertising strategy, not replace anything.
 Each tactic used properly can help the buyer along his or her journey to decide who they will ultimately do business with.